How to Navigate Spain's TIE Appointment Crisis in 2026 Without Paying a Bot Operator

 How long after fingerprinting does the card arrive?

 The physical TIE card is printed at a central government facility and typically arrives at your police station in 30-45 days.
-You will receive a "resguardo" (provisional document) after fingerprinting that serves as proof of residence during this waiting period.
-Some banks and landlords accept the resguardo; others require the physical card.
-If you need to travel internationally during this period, you may request a "autorización de regreso" (return authorization) from the police station — valid for 90 days.
+You will receive a "resguardo" (provisional document) after fingerprinting.
+Some banks and landlords accept it; others require the physical card.
+If you need to travel internationally during this period, ask the police or an adviser whether you need an "autorización de regreso" before traveling.

 Get Your Free Spain Highly Skilled Professional Visa Guide — Quick-Start Checklist